 - The BitWrk client software runs on Windows, Mac OS X and Linux.
-The front-end is web-based and can be displayed on any mobile device, too.
+The Blender add-on needs at least Blender 0.76.

 - Where can I register a BitWrk account?

 - You don't have to.
-When you run the client software for the first time, it creates an account for you.
+When you start BitWrk for the first time, it creates an account for you.
 It will keep a key file (privatekey.wif) to identify itself to the BitWrk service.
 Your account will be named something like 1MwvTNehPz7U5XYn3h1G7LVPANv3GFq6JR.
 This does not only look like a Bitcoin address, it is one.
 BitWrk's algorithms are based on Bitcoin technology.

 - Does BitWrk cost money?

 - The BitWrk client software is free (in fact, both client and server are Open Source).
-For buying computing power, you need a very small amount of money per transaction.
-That is the whole idea behind BitWrk.
+Unless there are participants offering work for free (which is currently the case), the idea is to bid a very small amount of money per work unit.
 The service itself will deduct a small fee (currently 3% but subject to change) off the price of each transaction.